Dagster vs. Airflow

 Thinking in assets allows you to express your intentions more directly, which means less code boilerplate.
 Compare an Airflow DAG with Dagster’s software-defined asset API for expressing a simple data pipeline with two assets:

 KubernetesPodOperator to avoid issues with dependency isolation.
-It also specifies every dependency twice: once when constructing the DAG, and once inside the task when reading the upstream data.
+It also needs to specify every dependency twice: once when constructing the DAG, and once inside the task when reading the upstream data.

 Dagster software-defined assets know which others assets they depend on, so there's no need to define a DAG object, and there's no need to redundantly specify task dependencies and data dependencies.